valerieniloinsigh31/footnote-app/README.md

 ### Heroku

-- When you have reached the dashboard for Heroku.com, click New and then select 'Create New App' from the drop-down menu.
+- I logged into my account on Heroku.com.
-- On the next page, onput you app anme, select your appropriate region and proceed to create app
+- I clicked new on the dashboard and selected, 'Create New App' from the drop-down menu.
-- Navigate to the settings tab and scroll to  the 'Reveal Config Vars' section.
-When there, add the key of 'Port' and the value of '8000'.
+- I entered an app name, chose my region and proceeded to create the app.
-- Below this click Add buildpack and choose python and nodejs in that order.
-The importance of retaining this order is due to...
+- I navigated to the settings tab and the 'Reveal Config Vars' section.
+When there, I added the key of 'Port' and the value of '8000'.

-Additional notes:
+- On the same page, I selected, 'Add buildpack' and selected 'python' first and once that was added, I selected 'nodejs' in that order.
+The order these are added was important.

 ## On Heroku
 Go to settings-Reveal Config Vars